cn0047/stash/ed/t/programming/oop.md

 Since 1950.
 Released in 1967.

-Encapsulation - hide the values or state of a structured data object inside a class.
+**Encapsulation** - hide the values or state of a structured data object inside a class.

-Abstraction - is the development of classes, objects, types in terms of their interfaces and functionality, instead of their implementation details.
+**Polymorphism** - provision of a single interface to entities of different types (same name, different behavior).

-Polymorphism - provision of a single interface to entities of different types (same name, different behavior).
+**Inheritance** - when an object or class is based on another object (prototypal inheritance) or class (class-based inheritance).

-Inheritance - when an object or class is based on another object (prototypal inheritance) or class (class-based inheritance).
+**Abstraction** - is the development of classes, objects, types in terms of their interfaces and functionality, instead of their implementation details.

 Class - program-code-template for creating objects.